 |

-A white flag is displayed when there is only one more lap to go in the race.
+A white flag is displayed when there is only one more lap to go until the race conclusion.

 If a caution comes out after the white flag is displayed, the race is concluded. |